mehulagg/gitlab/doc/development/documentation/structure.md

 The issue is created.
 You can view it by going to **Issues > List**.
 ```

-If you have multiple tasks on a page and they share prerequisites, you can make a topic with the title `Prerequisites` and link to it.
+If you have several tasks on a page that share prerequisites, you can make a
+reference topic with the title **Prerequisites**, and link to it.

 ## Reference